Energy-Efficient Electrical Solutions for Pacific Northwest Homes

 Energy-Efficient Windows

-Inefficient windows can lead to significant heat loss in winter and heat gain in summer.
-Energy-efficient windows feature multiple panes, low-emissivity coatings, and argon gas fills to minimize thermal transfer.
-Replacing old windows with energy-efficient models can maintain indoor temperatures more consistently and reduce heating and cooling costs.
+Old windows leak heat in winter and let it in during summer.
+Multiple panes, low-emissivity coatings, and gas fills minimize thermal transfer.
+Replacement windows maintain indoor temperatures more consistently, reducing HVAC workload.

 Insulation and Sealing